 He received a Bachelor of Arts degree from the University of Pennsylvania and a Master in Public Administration degree (Mid-Career MPA program) from the John F. Kennedy School of Government at Harvard University.

-He is a regular participant in Defense Entrepreneurs Forum activities and is also a member of the International Institute for Strategic Studies and the AI Initiative of the Future Society at the Harvard Kennedy School.
+He is a regular participant in Defense Entrepreneurs Forum activities and is also a member of the International Institute for Strategic Studies, the Royal United Services Institute, and the AI Initiative of the Future Society at the Harvard Kennedy School.
+He is a former non-resident fellow at the Modern War Institute at West Point.

 August lives in the Boston area, where he is an avid surfer, rower and cyclist.